Kuber2209/backup_backup/README.md

 This guide contains four main sections:
 1.  **First-Time Firebase Setup:** One-time setup for your Firebase project in the console.
-2.  **Local Testing:** How to run the app on your computer for testing before deployment.
+2.  **Resolving Connection Errors After a Billing Issue:** A critical troubleshooting step if you've had a billing account deactivated.
-3.  **Version Control with Git:** How to track changes to your code locally and push them to GitHub.
+3.  **Local Testing & Version Control:** How to run the app in a cloud environment and track code changes.
-4.  **Public Deployment:** How to make your app live on the internet using services like Vercel or Firebase.
+4.  **Public Deployment:** How to make your app live on the internet.

 ---